 The sasine records are indexed from 1617 to 1868 and beyond.
 The sasine registers to be aware of are the Particular Register for the Stewartry of Kirkcudbright and Burgh register of Sasine for the towns of New Galloway and Kirkcudbright.
 There is also a general register of sasine which was kept in Edinburgh.
-Sasine records are held at the National Archives of Scotland in Edinburgh and may be purchased from them.
+Sasine records are held at the National Records of Scotland in Edinburgh and may be purchased from them.
 Search the indexes first to determine if these records exist for your ancestor.
 (See Bibliography #5 and #6.)

 History of the Land and their Owners in Galloway, by P.H.
 M'Kerlie, provides information about land and its owners in every parish from the dark ages into the nineteenth century.
 Many place names that are no longer on maps can be found in this work.
 The Buittle Section is online.
 (See Bibliography #4.)

 There are militia records available for the county.
 They start in 1802 and continue into the 1820s.
 These records were created due to the Napoleonic wars.
 There are ballot and enrollment lists for various parishes in the county and miscellaneous papers.
 The ballot lists record men 18 to 45 years of age.
 The enrollment lists record those that joined the militia.
 A ballot list and a volunteer list for the parish of Urr can be found online.
-These records are held at the National Archives of Scotland in Edinburgh.
+These records are held at the National Records of Scotland in Edinburgh.
 The reference numbers are SC16/71/1-28

 See "The Place Names of Galloway" by Sir Herbert Maxwell, published in 1930.